 For example, a 2011 randomized control trial in cyclists found that probiotics reduced GI symptoms and symptoms of upper respiratory tract illness.

 Are probiotics going to cure everything?
 They likely won’t solve all of your abdominal pain when running, but they can certainly help your gut in general.

 You may have heard that you can train your gut, but what does that really mean?

-Well, with practice, your GI system can adapt to taking in fuel during your run.
+Well, with practice, your GI system can adapt to taking in fuel during your run, which will also minimize the risk of hitting the wall in a marathon.
 But to do so, you have to be eating carbohydrates regularly, meaning not following a low carb diet or keto diet for runners.

 There are several different carbohydrate-based fueling options out there to experiment with.

 Let’s tie everything together when considering the proper nutritional recommendations for training your gut for running.